xyk2/Street-View-for-TAS/README.markdown

   - Supports five locations
   - A colored floor plan  of the first floor serves as a satellite 'map', similar to Google's Street View

 The program has not been interfaced with the colored floor plan at the moment.
-The default image is of the lower field, but you can change it by editing  the `b = loadImage();` line in the *.pde* file.
+The default image is of the lower field, but you can change it by editing  the `loadImage();` function in the .pde file (line 20).